 \item[Unobstructed cases] the deformations of $(p,q)$-forms are unobstructed for

-\end{description} In order to see this, we compute the (canonical) deformation as in \cite[Sec.\,7]{Xia19dDol} where the case $(p,q)=(1,0), (1,1), (2,0)$ has already been done.
+\end{description} In order to see this, we compute the (canonical) deformations as in \cite[Sec.\,7]{Xia19dDol} where the cases $(p,q)=(1,0), (1,1), (2,0)$ has already been done.
 Here we only present the computations in the case $(p,q)=(1,2), (2,2), (2,1)$.
 In fact,

 we set $\sigma_0 = a_{123}\varphi^{1\overline{23}}+a_{223}\varphi^{2\overline{23}}+a_{323}\varphi^{3\overline{23}}+a_{113}\varphi^{1\overline{13}}+a_{213}\varphi^{2\overline{13}}+a_{313} \varphi^{3\overline{13}}$, then